Jsooonx/maze-visualizer-python/README.md

 This project compares how DFS, BFS, and A* behave on the same maze:
 - DFS may find a path quickly, but it does not guarantee the shortest path.
 - BFS guarantees the shortest path in an unweighted grid, though it may explore more nodes
-- A* improves efficiency by guiding the search with a Manhattan-distance heuristic
+- A* improves efficiency by guiding the search with a Manhattan-distance heuristic <br>
 Example:
 - DFS: Nodes explored = 69, Path length = 49
 - BFS: Nodes explored = 58, Path length = 33